-Mark went on a diet to be slimmer for the beach season.
+Mark went on a diet.
 He dropped 30 pounds, from 190 to 160, in a relatively short time.
 But, he didn’t look any better.
 What’s more, at 190, he could do 50 pushups but now at 160 he can barely do 32.
 What did he do wrong?
 Fad diet?
 “Guaranteed quick weight loss”?
 Both, and more.
 Mark lost weight irresponsibly…

 - You feel sluggish and your every-day functioning is impaired;